Going home from hospital

 - domestic chores – cooking cleaning and shopping

 - home adaptations and equipment – a raised toilet seat, shower seat, handrails, pressure-relieving cushions or a stair lift

 - healthcare – help with dressing wounds, injections, medication or specialist support for controlling symptoms

 - finances – call our financial team on 0808 808 00 00 for guidance on what financial help or benefits you may be able to get.

-While you are in hospital, your healthcare team will ask you questions about your needs.
-This helps them find out what support you may need when you go home.
+While you are in hospital, the healthcare team will ask you questions to understand your needs before you go home.
+This helps them find out what support you may need.
+They may ask:

 - Do you live alone?